nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …
 * If `-a` is specified, the answer and notes of the flashcard will be shown too.

+Examples:
+* `view 1` shows the 1st flashcard (in the displayed list) on the view pane without answer.
+* `view 1 -a` shows the 1st flashcard (in the displayed list) on the view pane with answer.

 <div markdown="span" class="alert alert-primary">:memo: Note: Once another command is executed, the view pane will be returned to a blank state even if the shown
 flashcard was not modified/deleted.
 </div>